Lone Star Preview Registration

 At the Gate Ticket Prices

-Director Badges/Field Passes: Passes for competing bands may be picked up at Director Check-In when your band arrives at the site.
-Each band will receive six (6) Director badges and twenty-five (25) field passes, regardless of band size.
-These numbers are to be listed on the Entry Form and will be verified at the competition.
+Director/Field/Chaperone Passes: Passes for competing bands may be picked up at Director Check-In when your band arrives at the site.
+Each band will receive six (6) Director passes and twenty-five (25) field passes, regardless of band size.
+In addition, each band will receive two (2) Chaperone passes per bus.
 Additional passes may be purchased as regular gate admission tickets.
 These passes will be valid for both prelims and finals competition.

 Copyright: Any applicable copyright laws for the performance and/or arranging of music for each band's performance are the sole responsibility of each participating unit.